Bio312/Lecture4/README.md

 Answer this question with an integer on Blackboard.

-Turn on your instances web server:
+## Turn on your instance's web server:

     sudo service httpd start

 In your web browser, type in the IP address of your instance.
 What does it say?

-# Part II: Gene Analysis in the Shell
+# Part II: Gene Analysis in the Shell (Beginning of Lab 2)

 ## Exploring LOC5513668, as in Lab 1
 ## Download the scaffold NW_001834348.1 annotation and sequence

-list the directory contents

-    ls

-go to the lab 2 directory

-    cd labs/lab2

   We will use the program ncbi-acc-download to grab files from Genbank